 - HAVING THE LANGUAGE TO UNDERSTAND THE WORLD AROUND ME: Taking Gender, Race and Class in the Media my sophomore year with Assistant Professor of JMS Khadijah White was absolutely life changing.
 It is the essence of all of the work I have continued to do in my life.
 When I started that class, I already had an interest in the intersections of identity and media but through this class, I gained the tools to consume and create media more consciously and have the language to critique it.
 My entire job is about being able to do this.

-- INSPIRING ME TO TRY OUT NEW THINGS: My senior year, I took Media, Science and Public Engagement with Associate Professor of JMS Lauren Feldman.
+- INSPIRING ME TO TRY OUT NEW THINGS: My senior year, I took Media, Science, and Public Engagement with Associate Professor of JMS Lauren Feldman.
 I had zero interest in science news writing or reporting but I decided to try it out.
 Taking that class blew me away.
-Feldman is an incredible teacher and through this class I learned that even the things that aren’t in my wheelhouse could still be things that interest me and push me to be better.
+Feldman is an incredible teacher and through this class, I learned that even the things that aren’t in my wheelhouse could still be things that interest me and push me to be better.

 - KNOWING THE HISTORY BEHIND MOVEMENTS: In my junior year, I took Media and Social Change with Associate Professor of JMS Regina Marchi.
 Taking this class pushed me to investigate the roots of the movements I was interested in and know the history of the changemakers that ignited them.
 Being able to contextualize the key players in social movements is vital to being an advocate of specific issues.
-In my job, it’s important for me to have background on various pro-social movements and the originators of their messages.
+In my job, it’s important for me to have a background in various pro-social movements and the originators of their messages.

 Congratulations on launching your website The Light Leaks in 2017!
 Can you tell us about the mission of your site and what inspired you to create it?